verdaux/BookNotes/Phrases/Impressors 8.md

 - [ ] I worshiped the myth I made of you.
 - [ ] You have enough language in your mouth to be understood.
 - [ ] Most days I'm a museum of things I want to forget.
+- [ ] Art should comfort the disturbed and disturb the comfortable.